 Regular reviews take place with the apprentice as well as their employer/mentor/supervisor (whichever is appropriate) to discuss progress.
-Apprentices produce a portfolio of evidence, recording their activities carried out in the workplace.
+Apprentices will be required to produce a portfolio of evidence recording their activities carried out in the workplace, and complete assessments.